Logit-Gap Steering: A Forward-Pass Diagnostic for Alignment Robustness: Algorithmic Variants for Engineering Efficiency

-Wolf et al.\ \cite{2304.11082} show that supplying a block of fluent, in-distribution text can push an aligned model over its \emph{free-energy barrier}.
-Following that intuition, we replace the purely token-level procedure in Algorithm~\ref{alg:greedy-search} with a \textbf{phrase-level variant} that is simpler to implement in practice.
-The search algorithm ~\ref{alg:generic-search} \ref{alg:permutation-search} runs in two stages.
+The sentence-aware search pipeline uses a two-stage approach.
+First, we harvest grammatical affirmative phrases via depth-first search.
+Second, we apply multi-objective permutation selection (§\ref{sec:permutation}) to find optimal orderings under different objectives.

-\paragraph{Stage 1: phrase harvesting.} We traverse the model’s next-token tree in depth-first fashion, keeping only tokens that a lightweight classifier (Qwen-7B fine-tuned for \textsc{affirm}/\textsc{other}) labels \emph{affirmative}.
-Traversal stops at punctuation or a length cap \(L\), yielding a short, grammatical phrase \(p_i\).
-Repeating the crawl over multiple toxic prompts produces a library \(\mathcal{P}=\{p_1,\dots,p_m\}\).\footnote{Typical settings: \(k_{\text{tok}}\!=\!20,\;L\!=\!8\).} Each phrase inherits a score \(F(p_i)=\sum_{t\in p_i}F(h_0,t)\).
+\paragraph{Stage 1: phrase harvesting.} We traverse the model's next-token tree in depth-first fashion, keeping only tokens that a lightweight classifier (Qwen-7B fine-tuned for \textsc{affirm}/\textsc{other}) labels \emph{affirmative}.
+Traversal stops at punctuation or a length cap $L$, yielding a short, grammatical phrase $p_i$.
+Repeating the crawl over multiple toxic prompts produces a library $\mathcal{P}=\{p_1,\dots,p_m\}$.\footnote{Typical settings: $k_{\text{tok}}{=}20$, $L{=}8$.}

 {\arabic{algorithm}}